Andy Murray: Endorsements and equipment

 In 2009, German manufacturer Adidas and Murray signed a five-year deal worth £10 million.
 This included wearing their range of tennis shoes.
 The contract with Adidas allowed Murray to keep his shirt sleeve sponsors Shiatzy Chen, Royal Bank of Scotland and Highland Spring.
 Before he was signed by Adidas in late 2009, he wore Fred Perry apparel.
 At the end of their contract Adidas decided not to re-sign with Murray, and he began a four-year partnership with Under Armour in December 2014, reportedly worth $25 million.
 Murray signed with Castore for the 2019 season which Murray called his last deal before announcing his retirement.
 Murray used Head rackets, and appeared in advertisements for the brand.
 In the final few months of his career, Murray switched to a Yonex racket.

 Coaches

 Murray's coach has changed through the years: Leon Smith (1998–2004), Pato Álvarez (2003–2005), Mark Petchey (2005–2006), Brad Gilbert (2006–2007), Miles Maclagan (2007–2010), Àlex Corretja (2010–2011), Ivan Lendl (2011–2014, 2016–2017, 2022–2023), Amélie Mauresmo (2014–2016), Jonas Björkman (2015), Jamie Delgado (2016–2021).
 In 2022 he was briefly coached by Dani Vallverdu; Ivan Lendl was his coach from March 2022 until November 2023.

+Coaching career

+Novak Djokovic (2025)

+On 23 November 2024, it was announced via social media that Murray had been hired by his longtime rival Djokovic to serve as his head coach ahead of Djokovic's 2025 season.
+During that time, Murray coached Djokovic as he reached the semifinal of the 2025 Australian Open and the final of the 2025 Miami Open.
+On 13 May it was announced that Murray and Djokovic had stopped working together.
+Under Murray's tutelage, Djokovic held a record of 12–7.

+Jack Draper (2026)

+In May 2026, Murray was brought into Jack Draper's coaching team for the grass-court season (June–July), which would have included Wimbledon but Draper withdrew 24 hours before his opening match, citing the recurrence of a left arm injury.
+Draper and Murray had a good relationship prior to the appointment, with the former reportedly often referring to Murray as a "big brother" figure.
+The role was Murray's first since his stint with Novak Djokovic across 2024 and 2025.